 It is a rite of passage to watch football on Sundays, ordering heaps of bar food, while watching these modern day gladiators pummel one another.
 Keeping kosher, I always felt like I was missing out on the full experience of the munchies.
 I could not partake in the many different plates of delightful finger foods that my friends were devouring.

 Luckily, there is one day a year where instead of gathering at the sports bar we gather comfortably at home.
 A place where my own kosher kitchen transforms into a “sports bar” and I am able to indulge my need for fleishig finger food.

-That day is fast approaching, the first Sunday of February, Super Bowl Sunday.
+That day is fast approaching, Super Bowl Sunday.

-For some more great Super Bowl Party menu ideas, check out some of JoyofKosher's game winning recipes in our Super Bowl Menu.
+For some more great Super Bowl Party menu ideas, check out some of these game winning recipes for your Super Bowl party.

 Chicken Stuffed Jalapeno Poppers Wrapped in Beef Bacon